-Pursuant to Rule 23.2 of this Court's Rules of Practice and Procedure, the United States hereby enters its opposition to Appellant's Motion for Enlargement of Time to file an Assignment of Error in this case.
+Pursuant to Rule 23.2 of this Court's Rules of Practice and Procedure, the United States hereby enters its opposition to Appellant's Motion for Enlargement of Time.

 The United States respectfully maintains that short of a death penalty case or other extraordinary circumstances, it should not take any appellant nearly a year to submit an assignment of error to this Court.
 If Appellant's new delay request is granted, the defense delay in this case will be 300 days in length.
-Appellant's nearly a year-long delay practically ensures this Court will not be able to issue a decision that complies with out superior Court's Appellate processing standards.
-Appellant has already consumed almost two-thirds of the 18-month standard for this Court to issue decision, which only leaves about 8 months combined for the United States and this Court to perform their separate statutory responsibilities.
-It appears that Appellant's counsel has not yet begun review of the record of trial at this late stage of the appellate process.
+Appellant's nearly a year long delay practically ensures this Court will not be able to issue a decision that complies with our superior Court's appellate processing standards.
+Appellant has already consumed almost two-thirds of the 18-month standard for this Court to issue a decision, which only leaves about 8 months combined for the United States and this Court to perform their separate statutory responsibilities.
+It appears that Appellant's counsel has not started review of the record of trial at this late stage of the appellate process.